fbpx

 One of these professors responded to an inquiry about their affiliation without directly addressing questions.
 Other Republican professors did not respond to an email in the last week and a half asking for comments on their registration and thoughts about the climate on campus.

-Another professor expressed concerns about political hostility in their department.
+Another professor expressed concerns about political hostility from colleagues across the university.

 This scholar said while they are not sure if their colleagues are aware of their beliefs, “I doubt that they would be respected…unless someone took the time to talk to me about them.”